Blaine Hoak

 Recent & Upcoming Talks

 SecureAI is a cybersecurity and privacy training program designed for AI professionals and researchers to equip them with the knowledge and skills to build AI systems that are technically sound and secure.
+In this talk I provide an introduction to adversarial examples and guidelines for robustness evaluations in practical systems.

 AI’s Impact on the Future of Work